Vlad-404/trivia-game/README.md

 As the idea behind this project is simplicity, a simple background with a theme of jeopardy was chosen as to associate with quiz shows.

 A single page was chosen as there was no need for multiple ones and it speeds up loading times.
-Different screens were achieved with jQuerry toggling the hide class on and off for each container depending whether it's needed or not.
+Different screens were achieved with JavaScript toggling the hide class on and off for each container depending whether it's needed or not.

 ### Fonts